 Finally, we mention one more level of looking at games, the strategic forms that were linked to basic power analysis in Section 4.2.
 These matrix games look like simple games of imperfect information, and this is a valid analogy.
-Indeed, they have a simple bimodal logic for one-step simultaneous action where one modality ranges over choices of a player i (i's 'freedom') and the other over choices of the other player (that is, i's uncertainty), cf. [2].
+Indeed, they have a simple bimodal logic where one modality ranges over choices of a player i (i's 'freedom') and the other over choices of the other player (that is, i's uncertainty), cf. [?].
 How is this new logic related to our earlier ones?
 This issue is more delicate.
-Points in the strategic form are strategy profiles, higher-order objects from the perspective of extensive game trees that cannot be identified with nodes or subtreees.
+Points in the strategic form are strategy profiles, higher-order objects from the perspective of extensive game trees.
 Therefore, we do not expect simple translations between the logics of extensive games and strategic form games, and we leave a complete analysis for future study.